The cause of bone tumors is unknown. They often occur in areas of the bone that grow rapidly. Possible causes include:

 In most cases, no specific cause is found.

-Osteochondromas are the most common noncancerous (benign) bone tumors, and occur most often in people between the ages of 10 and 20.
+Osteochondromas are the most common noncancerous (benign) bone tumors.
+They occur most often in young people between the ages of 10 and 20.

 These forms of cancer usually affect older people.